folkforms/npm-release/tests/test-cases/test-case-run.md

-# Test case for 'XXX' command
+# Test case for 'run' command

 ## Description

-Test when we call 'XXX' it executes the correct command.
+Test when we call 'run' it executes the correct command.

 ## Input config